Malegaon: History

+Naro Shankar Raje Bahadur was appointed as an agent in Malwa.
+He was gifted 18 villages which included Malewadi.
+He constructed Malegaon Fort in 1740 using craftsmen from Surat and northern India, the construction of which took 25 years.
+After the fort was completed, the craftsmen settled in the town.
+Since long people have been immigrating to Malegaon after persecution.
+Post the COVID-19 pandemic, there has been faster growth in the city.

 Geography

-Malegaon is at the confluence of the Girna and Mosam rivers, at elevation of 438 metres (1437 feet) at 18.42°N 77.53°E.
+Malegaon(previously Maligaon) is at the confluence of the Girna and Mosam (previously Moosy) rivers, at elevation of 438 metres (1437 feet) at 18.42°N 77.53°E.

 It is 280 km northeast of the state capital Mumbai.
-It has good connectivity with nearby cities like Nashik, Manmad, Mumbai and Dhule.
+It is centrally located and has good connectivity with nearby cities like Nashik, Pune, Mumbai, Indore, Surat, and Dhule.
+It is at 89.5km (~ 1.45 hrs. drive) from nearest airport Nashik Airport.